avergnaud/CEH-notes/README.md

 ## Acknowledgments and Retransmissions

+Acknowledgments and Retransmissions provide *reliability*.

-Acknowledgments and Retransmissions: As mentioned above, the transport layer is where many protocols are implemented that guarantee reliable delivery of data.
+"As mentioned above, the transport layer is where many protocols are implemented that guarantee reliable delivery of data.
 This is done using a variety of techniques, most commonly the combination of acknowledgments and retransmission timers.
 Each time data is sent a timer is started; if it is received, the recipient sends back an acknowledgment to the transmitter to indicate successful transmission.
 If no acknowledgment comes back before the timer expires, the data is retransmitted.
 Other algorithms and techniques are usually required to support this basic process.

+## Flow Control
-Flow Control: Transport layer protocols that offer reliable delivery also often implement flow control features.
+Transport layer protocols that offer *reliable* delivery also often implement flow control features.
 These features allow one device in a communication to specify to another that it must "throttle back" the rate at which it is sending data, to avoid bogging down the receiver with data.
 These allow mismatches in speed between sender and receiver to be detected and dealt with.

 ## Relationship Between the Transport Layer and Network Layer
 In theory, the transport layer and network layer are distinct, but in practice, they are often very closely related to each other.
 You can see this easily just by looking at the names of common protocol stacks—they are often named after the layer three and four protocols in the suite, implying their close relationship.
-For example, the name “TCP/IP” comes from the suite’s most commonly used transport layer protocol (TCP) and network layer protocol (IP).
-Similarly, the Novell NetWare suite is often called “IPX/SPX” for its layer three (IPX) and layer four (SPX) protocols.
+For example, the name "TCP/IP" comes from the suite’s most commonly used transport layer protocol (TCP) and network layer protocol (IP).
+Similarly, the Novell NetWare suite is often called "IPX/SPX" for its layer three (IPX) and layer four (SPX) protocols.
 Typically, specific transport layer protocols use the network layers in the same family.
 You won't often find a network using the transport layer protocol from one suite and the network layer protocol from another.

 The most commonly used transport layer protocols are the Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) in the TCP/IP suite, the Sequenced Packet Exchange (SPX) protocol in the NetWare protocol suite, and the NetBEUI protocol in the NetBIOS/NetBEUI/NBF suite (though NetBEUI is more difficult to categorize.)